Published in Collaboratoin

 The above format that I personally feel is good for 1on1 so far.
 But the purpose of 1on1 is better to discuss with the person, so from the beginning define and agree together about the purpose of 1on1.

-I put this out early because it's for ice breaking.
+I put this out early because it's for ice-breaking.
 What's interesting can be anything, usually something personal and outside of work.
 Just casual chat.
 Even I like to ask questions about my curiosity about the behavior of the Japanese people directly to the Japanese people, haha

 In the last 3 months, I got a new colleague so now there are 2 designers on my team.
 I also focus on that when having a 1on1 with him, trying to help him remove barriers and unblock things.
 And try to provide support in high-level and micro-level issues.

-And, what my lead always asks at the end of our 1on1 session what I like the most is: "what can I do for you this week, my friend?"
-So you can ask for anything related to work, from asking for work device support, for example, to asking to be connected to XFN leadership to chat.
+And, what my lead always asks at the end of our 1on1 session I like the most is: "what can I do for you this week, my friend?"
+So you can ask for anything related to work, from asking for work device support, for example, to ask to be connected to XFN leadership to chat.